r23712/Front-end-Developer-Interview-Questions/README.md

 * What are the limitations when serving XHTML pages?
 	* Are there any problems with serving pages as `application/xhtml+xml`?
 	* *Yes.
-Here's a nice article on this stuff (http://www.webdevout.net/articles/beware-of-xhtml/) These questions are giving me a headache.
+[Here's a nice article](http://www.webdevout.net/articles/beware-of-xhtml/) on this stuff.
+These questions are giving me a headache.
 Let's just do html5.*

 * How do you serve a page with content in multiple languages?
 	* *You would generally use a CMS for this, which would be wired up with different content for each language, but still output the same structure and styling.*